FinanceAsia is pleased to announce the winners of our Japan Achievement Awards for 2015/2016.

 With this rather demanding mandate and a client hard to argue with, financial advisers Citigroup and SMBC Nikko had their work cut out for themselves.
 Other problems soon emerged.
 Since the airport is also used by Japan’s Self Defense Force, information that would be routine elsewhere (such as some terminal construction details) were found to be secret.

 After an initial round of bidding, it didn’t look any better.
-Of the estimated 20 companies said to be interested (some reportedly strong-armed into taking part in the first place) only one remained – a partnership between French construction and public facility operator Vinci, advised by Morgan Stanley, and Japanese leasing and finances group Orix, advised by Rothschild and Bank of America Merrill Lynch, respectively.
+Of the estimated 20 companies said to be interested (some reportedly strong-armed into taking part in the first place) only one remained – a partnership between French construction and public facility operator Vinci and Japanese leasing and finances group Orix, advised by Morgan Stanley and Bank of America Merrill Lynch, respectively.

 As one banker said, how can you have competitive pricing with only one bidder?